-Alcohol, possession of alcohol, or being under the influence of alcohol is prohibited
+• Alcohol, possession of alcohol, or being under the influence of alcohol or controlled substances are prohibited

-Determination: The Forts Smith Firing Range is open to the public.
+Determination: The Fort Smith Firing Range is open to the public.
 However, it is subject to closure for law enforcement weapons training and qualifications.
 Prohibiting alcohol is necessary to prevent unintentional weapons discharges, accidents or death.